 For all who are led by God’s spirit are indeed God’s sons.
 15 For you did not receive a spirit of slavery causing fear again, but you received a spirit of adoption as sons, by which spirit we cry out: “Abba, Father!”
 16 The spirit itself bears witness with our spirit that we are God’s children.
 17 If, then, we are children, we are also heirs—heirs indeed of God, but joint heirs with Christ—provided we suffer together so that we may also be glorified together.
 (Ro 8:14-17)

 You will, of course, notice that we are still speaking of ‘heirs’ and ‘inheritance’.
 Even though a Kingdom or government is referred to here, it doesn’t stop being about family.
 As Revelation 20:4-6 demonstrates, the lifespan of this Kingdom is finite.
-It has a purpose, and once accomplished, it will be replaced by the arrangement God is seeking: the restoration of the human family under Him.
+It has a purpose, and once accomplished, it will be replaced by the arrangement God is purposed from the start: A family of human children.

 Let us not think like physical men.
 The kingdom these children of God inherit is not as it would be were men involved.
 They are not awarded great power so that they can lord it over others and be waited on hand and foot.
 We have not seen this type of kingdom before.
 This is the Kingdom of God and God is love, so this is a kingdom based on love.